pduranti/mercadolibre.github.com/_posts/guide/search/2012-08-02-search-paging.markdown

 ## Response {#search-response}

 Search response has a lot of parameters.
-Use <code>OPTIONS</code> http method to get a <code>JSON</code> encoded response that will describe the API, with all the allowed methods and connections to other APIs.
+Use <code>OPTIONS</code> http method to get a <code>JSON</code> encoded response that will describe the API, with all the allowed methods and connections to other part of API.
 It is a standard format to get [API documentation](/design-considerations/#options)

 For more information about search options you can check the website [https://api.mercadolibre.com/sites/MLA/search/](https://api.mercadolibre.com/sites/MLA/search/)